Privacy choices

 Color difference

-Compare two HEX colors with Delta E 76, OKLab distance, contrast ratio, and readability context.
-Hue Codex shows a split preview, lets you swap the colors, and exports a copy-ready difference report for design QA, palette review, and color-system documentation.
+Compare two colors with Delta E 76, scaled OKLab distance, contrast, and a split preview, then copy a review-ready report for design and production QA.

 Free color utility